Mesenchymal Stem Cell-derived Exosomes as Immunomodulatory Therapeutic Agents in the Infarcted Heart: Role of Dendritic Cells

-The BHF 4-year MRes/PhD studentships at ICTEM typically comprises a 1-year MRes in Biomedical Research, followed by a 3-year PhD.
+Project summary The BHF 4-year MRes/PhD studentships at ICTEM typically comprises a 1-year MRes in Biomedical Research, followed by a 3-year PhD.
 During the MRes year, students undertake two laboratory projects which will prepare them for the Ph.D.
 The overall aim of the project is to investigate MSC-exosomes and their influence on the adaptive immune system, with the direction of the PhD work being informed by the outcome of the MRes studies.

 This PhD unites experts in different and complementary fields and therefore provides a broad training in in vivo, histology and molecular, cellular and immunological techniques.
 Exosome biology, cardio-immunology and bioinformatics are newly emerging fields of research and the student will therefore develop a unique skillset putting them at the forefront of cutting-edge research.
 The PhD will be articulated around 3 broad areas:

 2. To Investigate the immunomodulatory capacity of MSC-exosomes.